bparanj/crystal/electronics/book/ideal-component.md

 For a capacitor, the ideal characteristics would be:

-- **Primary function**: Store and release energy efficiently.
+- Primary function: Store and release energy efficiently.
-- **Harmful effects**: Real capacitors have limitations such as leakage currents, equivalent series resistance (ESR), finite lifespan, and size constraints.
+- Harmful effects: Real capacitors have limitations such as leakage currents, equivalent series resistance (ESR), finite lifespan, and size constraints.

 An ideal capacitor in TRIZ terms would:

 - Store energy with perfect efficiency (no energy losses due to resistance, leakage, or dielectric breakdown).
 - Provide instantaneous charge and discharge when needed, without delays or ripple effects.
 - Have infinite capacitance in a minimal physical size, meaning it occupies no space but still performs its function.